Understanding Deferred Action DACA: What You Need to Know

 Eligibility Requirements for DACA

-- Must have been physically present in the U.S. on June 15, 2012, and at the time of applying.
+- Physical Presence: You must have been physically present in the U.S. on June 15, 2012, and at the time of your application.
+This requirement ensures that applicants have a tangible connection to the country during critical dates.

 The Application Process for DACA